arthurhammer/framegrabber-landing/DOCS.md

 # Frame Grabber Landing Page

-This site is hosted on GitHub pages, on https://arthurhammer.github.io/framegrabber-landing/.
+This site is hosted on GitHub pages, at https://arthurhammer.github.io/framegrabber-landing/.

 ## Run Locally